-All of the 15 patient Care Quality Commission comment cards we received were positive about the service experienced.
+All of the 35 patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.

 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was above average for its satisfaction scores on consultations with GPs and nurses.
+The practice was above average for its satisfaction scores on consultations with GPs and nurses; however the scores of the latest survey published in July 2017 have fallen for some of the questions asked.
 For example:

-- 87% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 81% and the national average of 89%. - 87% of patients said the GP gave them enough time compared to the CCG average of 78% and the national average of 87%. - 89% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 86% and the national average of 95%. - 90% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 76% and the national average of 85%. - 88% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 83% and the national average of 91%.
+- 81% (compared to 87% previously) of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 85% and the national average of 89%. - 85% (compared to 87% previously) of patients said the GP gave them enough time compared to the CCG average of 77% and the national average of 86%. - 92% (compared to 89% preciously) of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 91% and the national average of 95%. - 76% (compared to 90% previously) of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 76% and the national average of 86%.

-• 87% of patients said they found the receptionists at the practice helpful compared to the CCG average of 84% and the national average of 87%.
+- 86% (compared to 88% previously) of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 83% and the national average of 91%. - 77% (compared to 87% previously) of patients said they found the receptionists at the practice helpful compared to the CCG average of 83% and the national average of 87%.